jektify/jektify.github.io/_posts/2018-02-01-documentation.md

 ## Setting up your stylesheet using Jekyll SASS

 {: .markdown__paragraph}
-If you use CSS Jekyll, insert this line in the manifest `main.scss` SASS of your project:
+If you use CSS Jekyll, insert this line in the manifest `_sass/main.scss` SASS of your project:

 {% highlight sass %}
-@import "jektify";
+@use "jektify";
 {% endhighlight %}

 {: .markdown__blockquote .markdown__paragraph}